-Had to share this poster from when I was in grade 2, because the letter 'O' just cracked me up -- a forecast into my future career!
+Had to share this poster from when I was in grade 2, because the letter 'O' made me laugh - definitely the truth!

 Pictured below is our home office that is located within our bedroom.
 We designed it entirely based on this set-up from IHeart Organizing.
 I actually don't use this area as much as I thought I would because I prefer the kitchen table which has better lighting, and I can keep an eye on the kids as I work.
 But what I do love about this area is the amount of storage it provides.
 Let's take a closer look...

 All the storage boxes are from the Ikea Kasett range, which are nice and sturdy and can hold quite a lot.
 Ikea are always mixing up their range of paper storage boxes, so you can get different colours rather than just sticking with one, if you prefer a colourful look.

 On the right side of the storage unit are 3 of these boxes - 'Special Cards', 'Photos', and my husband and my 'Memories and Keepsakes' box.
 I used washi tape to make the labels stand out.
 Our childhood Memory Boxes are currently kept in a storage cupboard as they didn't fit here - ideally one day they will all be stored in the one place.

 On the left side of the work unit are my children's Memory Boxes and our filing box for receipts.